-Custom, built-in cooking stations provide all the kitchen essentials: countertops for food prep, a grill for cooking, and cupboards or shelving for storing all your tools.
+Custom, built-in cooking stations provide all the kitchen essentials: countertops for food prep, a grill for cooking and cupboards or shelving for storing all your tools.
 Slide a mini fridge underneath to grab beverages without giving your hand an ice bath whenever someone needs a drink.
 Or keep it simple with a charcoal or gas grill off to the side and a small bar for entertaining and storage.

 You can’t recreate your entire interior floor plan outdoors.
 At a minimum, your family and guests will still need to venture inside.
 And you’ll need to go in and out to grab more food and refreshments.

-Awnings, gazebos, canopies, and screened porches give you more opportunities to enjoy your outdoor space and keep the party going when the weather threatens to ruin your plans.
+Awnings, gazebos, pergolas, canopies and screened porches give you more opportunities to enjoy your outdoor space and keep the party going when the weather threatens to ruin your plans.
 They also offer shade and protection from the sun.

 A large patio umbrella may offer the same protection at a lower cost.
 Many umbrellas move and tilt so you can block the sun as it travels across the sky.
 Privacy screens won’t protect you from the weather but will block the sun and views from neighbors.

-Select the right seating for the space.
+1. Select the right patio furniture for the space.

-Pick out furniture to match the entertaining you do most — a table and chairs for outdoor dining, benches and bar stools for drinks with friends, or comfy couches and chairs for that family room feel.
+Pick out outdoor patio furniture to match the entertaining you do most — a table and chairs for outdoor dining, benches and bar stools for drinks with friends or comfy couches and chairs for that family room feel.

 Outdoor patio furniture is designed to withstand the elements.
 But climates vary and not every piece is built to meet the demands of your environment.
-Depending on your climate and the weather protection of your outdoor room, you may need water-resistant, rust-proof, wind-resistant, waterproof, or fade-resistant furniture at varying degrees.
+Depending on your climate and the weather protection of your outdoor room, you may need water-resistant, rust-proof, wind-resistant, waterproof or fade-resistant patio furniture at varying degrees.

-Mount a ceiling fan for added comfort.
+2. Mount an outdoor ceiling fan for added comfort.

-Some days are so hot that even the shade makes you sweat, making it unbearable to hang out in your outdoor room.
-If you have a covered outdoor living space, a ceiling fan can create the refreshing cool of a summer breeze when Mother Nature forgets.
+Some days are so hot that even the shade makes you sweat, making it unbearable to hang out in your outdoor living room.
+If you have a covered or enclosed outdoor living space, a ceiling fan can create the refreshing cool of a summer breeze when Mother Nature forgets.

-Start with earth tones to connect your living space to its environment.
-Match furniture, cushions, pillows, and accessories to your surrounding landscaping or stonework.
-Take inspiration from your flowers and shrubbery to create a mix of colors, floral prints, and patterns to give your outdoor oasis a unique style.
+Start with earth tones to connect your living space to its environment, as these Incline Village, Nevada, homeowners did in matching their furniture to the timber.
+In addition to the furniture, patio stone, or deck stain, you can match cushions, pillows and accessories to your surrounding landscape.
+Take inspiration from your flowers and shrubbery to create a mix of colors, floral prints and patterns to give your outdoor oasis a unique style.